DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 # CIRT-CSPB_2270_FA25
 -Repository for course projct for CSPB 2270, Fall 2025, Prof. Guinn, at CU Boulder.
 About the requirements
 -This repository is for my course project for CSPB 2270 Data Structures in Fall 2025.
+-The project must be submitted by December 4 at 11:59pm MT -Project must include a README or other project description, and/or a video walkthrough/explanation.
+-

 # Project Summary
 -Create a course information retrieval tool (CIRT), based on a trie (prefix tree) data structure.
-The project will output course information based on a user- provided input string (course subject code)
+The project will output course information based on a user- provided input string (course subject code).

-## Project Goals -
+## Project Goals
 The goal is to create a rapid retrieval tool for pre-consolidated course information.
 CIRT will use a trie data structure, allowing a user to quickly access a comprehensive set of course information with one interface and limited interactions.
 The trie will store key-value